astronomer/docs/software/registry-backend.md

 :::info

-This document explains only how to set up a registry for hosting your deployment images in cloud object storage.
-To create a custom registry for Deployment images, see [Configure a custom image registry for Deployment images](custom-image-registry.md).
+This document explains only how to set up a registry for hosting your Deployment images in external cloud object storage.
+To create a custom registry for Deployment images within your Astronomer Software cluster, see [Configure a custom image registry for Deployment images](custom-image-registry.md).
 Or, to host all images in a high-security environment with no connections to public networks or internet, see [Install Astronomer in an airgapped environment](install-airgapped.md).

 :::